Skip to content

 Note

 Why supply the Dockerfile?
 Simply - It will provide extra data about the image.
 Anchore does inspect and infer some of the image history using the layers, however this is limited and no substitute for a full Dockerfile.
-Firstly, this allows you to inspect and see the full Dockerfiles contents in the Anchore Enterprise Web UI.
-Secondly, you can define additional policy rules using Dockerfile policy gates based on your image's Dockerfile.
+Once submitted, you can and your wider team can see the full Dockerfile contents in the Anchore Enterprise Web UI.
+Secondly, you can build policy rules based on the Dockerfile contents.
 For example, raise a policy violation if my image is exposing port 22 with EXPOSE 22 or the container is running the application with USER root.
 More details in the policy section.

 anchorectl image add docker.io/centos:latest